Jack Sparrow: Who makes all these?

 Jack Sparrow: To what point and purpose, young missy?
 The Black Pearl is gone.
 Unless you have a rudder and a lot of sails [eying Elizabeth's chest.] hidden in that bodice.
 Unlikely!
 Young Mr. Turner will be dead long before you can reach him.

 Mr. Gibbs: It's bad luck to wake a man when he's sleeping.

-Jack Sparrow: Ah, but fortunately I know how to counter it: The man who did the waking buys the man who was sleeping a drink; and then the man who was sleeping drinks it while listening to a proposition from the man who did the waking.
+Jack Sparrow: Ah, fortunately, I know how to counter it; the man who did the waking buys the man who was sleeping a drink; the man who was sleeping drinks it while listening to a proposition from the man who did the waking.

 Mr. Gibbs: Aye...that'll about do it.
 [He gets up and Will dumps another bucket of water over his head.]
 BLAST!
 I'm already awake!